 Word of warning In my opinion, when it comes to tongue twisters, “Short, Silly and Simple” works best.
 So, that is what I bear in mind when I put pen to paper to write a tongue twister.
 Plus, my tongue twisters were written for kids.
 However, truth be told, when used with adults who are learning the sounds, they work just as well.

 Here is a sample to target the sound /dʒ/, which the letter “j” always makes and the letter “g”, sometimes.

-It is essential that it is read with rhythm and pauses, a bit like a chant.
+It must be read with rhythm and pauses, a bit like a chant.

 JUMP EVERY DAY, J, J, J